xparadoxical/gddocs/docs/resources/server/song.md

 Each `key` is tied to a component within the client and the `value` sets data for the specific component.
 A list of all known keys can be found in the table below

+The IDs for Music Library songs start at 10,000,000

 #### Song Structure

 | Key | Name/Value                | Type                                         | Description